 - Find pages with a lot of link juice and add internal links to other important SEO pages (in natural ways).

 - Create an internal link map that groups your pages in a logical way.

 The 301 redirect is a tool that many SEO professionals enjoy leveraging to manipulate link equity.
 This is the practice of taking pages with a lot of link juice and 301ing them to a page that needs a bit more “umph” to rank well.
 Some will even redirect entire domains to earn more link equity.

 Like everything in SEO there are good and bad ways to implement 301s.
-It is important to note that Google has announced that 301 redirects do not lose page rank.
-This means that SEOs should not have to worry about link juice getting lost in a 301 redirect right?
+It is important to note that Google has announced that 301 redirects pass along most of the original authority.
+This means that SEOs should not have to worry about link equity getting lost in a 301 redirect right?

 How Can I Properly Leverage 301s?

 Great question!
-Here is your answer: Ensure that your 301s are relevant and going to a specific, similar page.
+Here is your answer: Ensure that your 301s are relevant and pointing to a specific and relevant page.

 Anchor text matters here as well.
 If the old destination page is one about cricket bats, do not redirect to a page about flowers, redirect to one about cricket bats.
 If you acquire another domain, redirecting everything to your homepage is helpful, but you will likely lose a lot of link juice.
 Instead, complete a full 301 project to ensure all URLs get redirected to the proper page.